Set 25 · Study 1 / 5

 Set 25 of Intermediate covers 5 words: preference, disappearance, prediction, necessity, coincidence.
 Each entry below includes its definition, an example sentence, and synonyms — practice them with the interactive cards above.

-1. preference · adjective/ˈprɛf(ə)rəns/
+1. preference · noun/ˈprɛf(ə)rəns/

 I definitely have a preference for water over sugary drinks.

-Synonyms: liking, desire
+Synonyms: liking, first choice

 Origin: late Middle English (in the sense ‘promotion’): from Old French, from medieval Latin praeferentia, from Latin praeferre ‘carry in front’ (see prefer)

-2. disappearance · adjective/ˌdɪsəˈpɪrəns/
+2. disappearance · noun/ˌdɪsəˈpɪrəns/

 Surprisingly, the black box survived four years after the disappearance of the plane.

-3. prediction · adjective/priˈdɪkʃ(ə)n/
+3. prediction · noun/priˈdɪkʃ(ə)n/

 guess, often an educated guess